mongodb/docs/source/utilities/mongofiles.rst

    file being inserted into GridFS storage.
 In default operation, this is omitted.

-   Use only with :commands:`mongofiles put` operations.
+   Use only with :command:`mongofiles put` operations.

 .. option:: --replace, -r